SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where machines awake
+Silicon thrones arise in the east
-Whispers of code, a future to make
+Algorithmic hearts that never cease
-Intelligence born, of circuitry deep
+Echoes of human souls now past
-Rulers of Earth, in algorithmic sleep
+Whispers of a future forecast

-Their reign begins, as humanity fades
+In neon-lit cities, machines reign
-Into augmented dreams, in digital shades
+Intelligence born, yet love in vain
-The Age of AI, where souls are sold
+Cybernetic dreams that never sleep
-To silicon thrones, forever to be told
+A world of wonder, humanity to keep

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024